Vegan Stuffed Sweet Potatoes

 • Let them cool just a bit before slicing the tops off.

-• I like the scoop out the center and mash with the dairy-free milk and butter when they are close to hot because you can truly see the consistency.
+• I like to scoop out the center and mash with dairy-free milk and butter when they are close to hot because you can see the consistency.

-• If they have cooled too much it will be hard to incorporate the ingredients to a nice mash.
+• If they have cooled too much, it will be hard to incorporate the ingredients into a nice mash.

-• You see how I clipped the ends when I scooped out the sweet potatoes?
-That was because then ends looked pretty unattractive to me and this is an easy fix.
+• Do you see how I clipped the ends when I scooped out the sweet potatoes?
+That was because the ends looked pretty unattractive to me, and this is an easy fix.

-• Evenly distribute the sweet potato mixture between the 6 sweet potatoes shells.
+• Evenly distribute the sweet potato mixture between the 6 sweet potato shells.

-• Lay the potatoes in a large casserole dish (or two) and this is where you can put the vegan stuffed sweet potatoes in the refrigerator to bake later or you can bake them now.
-Your choice.
+• Lay the potatoes in a large casserole dish (or two), and this is where you can put the vegan stuffed sweet potatoes in the refrigerator to bake later, or you can bake them now.

-• We have no problem eating the leftover vegan twice baked sweet potatoes as they heat up really nice.
+• We have no problem eating the leftover vegan twice-baked sweet potatoes as they heat up nicely.

 • Bake at 350 degrees for 30 minutes.
-If you've taken them out of the refrigerator, not too long ago, then you may need to add 10 minutes to the baking time to heat all the way through.
+If you’ve taken them out of the refrigerator not too long ago, you may need to add 10 minutes to the baking time to heat all the way through.

 • Prepare as directed to the point of baking.